JohannesTheiss/otc-api-tool/README.md

 A Python tool for interacting with the Open Telekom Cloud (OTC) API, supporting both Access Key/Secret Key (AK/SK) and API Password-based authentication methods.
 This tool allows users to authenticate with OTC services and perform API requests to retrieve data about their resources.

-**Note:** This is an unofficial tool developed independently and is not affiliated with, endorsed, or supported by Open Telekom Cloud (OTC) or its parent organizations.
+**Note:** This is an unofficial tool developed independently and is not affiliated with, endorsed, or supported by Open Telekom Cloud (OTC).

 ## Features
 - Supports AK/SK and API Password authentication.